conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 `pointee`.

 Raw pointers, references, and view types require the same lifetime reasoning as they do in C++.
-Swift 6.2's safe-interoperability features can improve this for annotated APIs, but they do not make every third-party pointer API safe retroactively.
+Swift 6.2 introduced experimental safe-interoperability features that can improve this for annotated APIs, but they do not make every existing pointer API safe automatically.

 C++ exceptions are another important boundary: Swift cannot catch them.
 An exception that escapes C++ into Swift terminates the program, so a production